boyter/scc/README.md

 ### Unique Lines of Code (ULOC)

 ULOC stands for Unique Lines of Code and represents the unique lines across languages, files and the project itself.
-This idea was taken from https://cmcenroe.me/2018/12/14/uloc.html where the calculation is presented using standard unix tools `sort -u *.h *.c | wc -l`.
+This idea was taken from https://cmcenroe.me/2018/12/14/uloc.html where the calculation is presented using standard Unix tools `sort -u *.h *.c | wc -l`.
 This metric is there to assist with the estimation of complexity within the project.
 Quoting the source

 > In my opinion, the number this produces should be a better estimate of the complexity of a project.
 Compared to SLOC, not only are blank lines discounted, but so are close-brace lines and other repetitive code such as common includes.
 On the other hand, ULOC counts comments, which require just as much maintenance as the code around them does, while avoiding inflating the result with license headers which appear in every file, for example.